DaanMth/secondVersion/Sprint-0.md

 ## Retrospective
 When looking back at this sprint I had finished more than I had expected I'd finish, I was very happy with what I have made this sprint as I was pretty stressed I didn't know where to start and I'd end up not finishing anything.
 Luckily I got some really good help from my stakeholders giving me a starting point with the Q&A I did.
 I set my mind right and really did my best making something that I could be proud of. <br>
 When asking the stakeholders they were very happy with the researches and prototypes that I had delivered.
 There wasn't really something yet that could be done differently as there hasn't gone much time over the project, and everything went pretty good.
+So for the feedforward we had concluded to keep it up, and to follow the work ethic that I had deliverd this sprint.